ory/sdk/clients/client/dart/doc/IdentityApi.md

 //defaultApiClient.getAuthentication<HttpBasicAuth>('oryAccessToken').password = 'YOUR_PASSWORD';

 final api = OryClient().getIdentityApi();
-final int perPage = 789; // int | Items per Page  This is the number of items per page. final int page = 789; // int | Pagination Page  This value is currently an integer, but it is not sequential.
+final int perPage = 789; // int | Deprecated Items per Page  DEPRECATED: Please use `page_token` instead.
+This parameter will be removed in the future.
+This is the number of items per page. final int page = 789; // int | Deprecated Pagination Page  DEPRECATED: Please use `page_token` instead.
+This parameter will be removed in the future.
+This value is currently an integer, but it is not sequential.
 The value is not the page number, but a reference.
 The next page can be any number and some numbers might return an empty list.
 For example, page 2 might not follow after page 1.
 And even if page 3 and 5 exist, but page 4 might not exist.
 The first page can be retrieved by omitting this parameter.
-Following page pointers will be returned in the `Link` header. final String credentialsIdentifier = credentialsIdentifier_example; // String | CredentialsIdentifier is the identifier (username, email) of the credentials to look up.
+Following page pointers will be returned in the `Link` header. final int pageSize = 789; // int | Page Size  This is the number of items per page to return.
+For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). final String pageToken = pageToken_example; // String | Next Page Token  The next page token.
+For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). final String credentialsIdentifier = credentialsIdentifier_example; // String | CredentialsIdentifier is the identifier (username, email) of the credentials to look up.

 try {
-    final response = api.listIdentities(perPage, page, credentialsIdentifier);
+    final response = api.listIdentities(perPage, page, pageSize, pageToken, credentialsIdentifier);
     print(response);
 } catch on DioError (e) {
     print('Exception when calling IdentityApi->listIdentities: $e\n');